cloudmesh/cloudmesh-pi-burn/README.md

 See [here](https://raspberrypi.stackexchange.com/questions/40854/kernel-panic-not-syncing-vfs-unable-to-mount-root-fs-on-unknown-block179-6) for more information on this bug.

 This error has been reported in the past.
 A simple reburn using `cms burn` tends to resolve the issue.

 ### 7.17 How do I enable password login?

 The option `--set_passwd` in `cms burn cluster` enables you to securely enter a password to prevent the password disable.

 The option `[--passwd=PASSWD]` is used with `cms burn create` todo the same thing.
 Note entering the passwd in the command is optional.If empty you will be prompted.

-### 7.18 Becuase I am using and sd card extender, I need to set a cmdline argument to force 3.3V SD card operation.
+### 7.18 Becauase I am using and sd card extender, I need to set a cmdline argument to force 3.3V SD card operation.

 You can set an arbitray command line argument with